MrT-jesus-1995/Hackathon-bitsoft/README.md

 ### Quick Start Guide

-1. **Launch an asteroid** - Click and drag on the canvas to set direction and speed
+1. **Launch a projectile** - 🖱️ Click and drag anywhere on the canvas to set position, direction, and velocity
-2. **Adjust parameters** - Use sliders to modify gravity strength and launch power
+2. **Adjust parameters** - Use sliders to modify gravity strength and launch power multiplier
+3. **Try multiple planets** - Select from 5 pre-configured scenarios or create your own
-3. **Observe the simulation** - Watch the trajectory in real-time
+4. **Observe the simulation** - Watch the trajectory interact with combined gravity fields
-4. **Learn with AI** - Click "Explain This" to get AI-powered physics explanations
+5. **Learn with AI** - Click "Explain This" to get AI-powered physics explanations

 ---